Retail Customer Service

 To improve your retail customer service, you need to:

-- Have an honest appraisal of your complete customer journey, from inspiration to purchase until they're out the door.
+• Have an honest appraisal of your customer journey, from inspiration to purchase until they're out the door.

-- Brainstorm a new customer journey and how it fits into your website, social media, marketing, and—above all—your employee training.
+• Brainstorm a new customer journey and how it fits into your website, social media, marketing, and your employee training.

-- Get buy-in all the way from the top so you have additional budget to schedule training and acquire materials.
+• Get buy-in from the top to have an additional budget to schedule training and acquire materials.

-- Train all levels of your retail management to inspect what you expect, and to coach associates and change the culture of your brick and mortar store.
+• Train all levels of your retail management to inspect what you expect, coach associates, and change the culture of your brick-and-mortar store.

-Use your KPIs to evaluate how well you are delivering on your new retail customer service strategy.
+Use your KPIs to evaluate the delivery of your new retail customer service strategy.

 But most of all, get going!
 You don't have the luxury of a negative thought.

-I know it’s not a quick fix and it takes getting everyone on the same page, but once you have a unified vision of your shoppers’ journey, you’ll be using this one critical tool to counteract online shopping to your fullest advantage—by developing exceptional customer interactions.
+I know it’s not a quick fix; it takes getting everyone on the same page.
+Still, once you have a unified vision of your shoppers’ journey, you’ll use this critical tool to counteract online shopping to your fullest advantage—by developing exceptional customer interactions.

-And remember, I can help improve your associates customer interactions with training that is rooted in customer retention through my speeches, in-person training, online training and books.
+And remember, I can help improve your associates' customer interactions with training rooted in customer retention through my speeches, in-person training, online training and books.

 Read More About Retail Customer Service